 "[Archigram's] experimental approach has always focused on human needs and creating a hopeful, better way of living which feels timely and necessary for us here and right now," said Design Trust co-founder and executive director Marisa Yiu.

 "We believe working with Archigram and their mentorship of young Hong Kong designers will make a bold statement about the positive physical and emotional impact that design and architecture should have on our city."

 In addition to the installation, Cook and Crompton will design the space for the event in their roles as creative directors for this year's Design Trust Gala.

-Funding for the design is provided by Prada, which is title sponsor of the Design Trust Gala for the second year in a row.
+Design Trust works with a different creative director on the gala each year.
 Last year's event featured an installation by OMA architects Rem Koolhaas and David Gianotten called Hyper Environment.

 Dezeen is a media partner for the Design Trust Gala 2019.
 We will be publishing video interviews with Cook and Crompton about their installation for the gala, as well as exploring their extensive body of work, in the coming weeks.